tessatanjr/SC1015-mini-project/README.md

   **2. Splitting the dataset in the different type of possible malware data**

-  For the purpose of our analysis, we split our dataset depending on the type of malware attacks for exploratory analysis: 4 DataFrames containing variables relating to: Android_Adware attacks, Android_Scareware attacks, Android_SMS_Malware attacks, with Benign attacks as control.
-Further data cleaning and preparation are done separately for all dataFrames.
+  For the purpose of our analysis, we split our data into 4 frames depending on the type of malware attacks relating to: Android_Adware attacks, Android_Scareware attacks, Android_SMS_Malware attacks, with Benign attacks.
+Further data cleaning and preparation was done separately for all data frames including removal of NaN and infinite values.
+The respective frames containing data relating to malware attacks were then merged with the Benign Attack data frame to act as a control.

+  Due to the disproportionate amount of data when comparing the Benign to the other types of Malware Attacks, we will be controlling the volume and ratio of the resulting merged Datasets with random resampling processs which will be utilized for EDA/Machine Learning.

   **3. Encoding categorical data (label)**